Altai Gas Pipeline

 |This article is part of the Global Fossil Infrastructure Tracker, a project of Global Energy Monitor and the Center for Media and Democracy.|

 Altai Gas Pipeline is a proposed natural gas pipeline.
+It is also referred to as Power of Siberia 2 Gas Pipeline.

 The pipeline would run from the Purpeyskaya compressor station (Urengoy-Surgut-Chelyabinsk pipeline), Russia through Alexandrovskoye, Vertikos, Parabel, Chazhemto, Volodino, Boyarka, Novosibirsk, Barnaul, Biysk, and the Kanas mountain pass to the Xinjiang region in China.